jeffboody/Lanczos/readme.md

 potential for "ringing" artifacts, particularly around sharp edges, can be a drawback.
-Despite these challenges, Lanczos remains a preferred choice for tasks such as image scaling and rotation due to its overall performance benefits.
+Despite these challenges, Lanczos remains a preferred choice for tasks such as image scaling and rotation due to its overall quality benefits.

 This document provides a comprehensive overview of Lanczos resampling, including its theoretical underpinnings,